Coconut Oil Brownies

 While I’ve been nursing James, I’ve had to limit the amount of dairy I eat due to his sensitivity, so I’ve been experimenting more with alternatives.
 Baking with coconut oil is nothing new to the world, but I’ve only recently discovered the wonderful coconut flavor that the oil imparts into baked goods.

-Beyond the coconut oil, which has become very easy to get at any grocery store, all you’ll need are a handful of standard baking ingredients like eggs, sugar, flour, etc.
+Beyond the coconut oil, which has become very easy to get at any grocery store, all you’ll need are a handful of standard baking ingredients like eggs, granulated sugar, all purpose flour, etc.

-To get started, whisk to combine all the dry ingredients, with are flour, cocoa powder, instant coffee, and salt:
+To get started, in a large mixing bowl, whisk to combine all the dry ingredients, with are flour, cocoa powder, instant coffee, and sea salt:

 If you don’t have the instant coffee, you can omit it, but it has become a standard practice for me to add it to most chocolate baked goods that I make.
 It really intensifies the chocolate flavor!

-Set that aside, then combine virgin coconut oil and chocolate chips in a microwave safe bowl:
+Set that aside, then combine virgin coconut oil (your jar of coconut oil may also say ‘unrefined coconut oil’) and semisweet dark chocolate chips in a microwave safe bowl:

 Microwave in 30-second intervals until the chocolate is melted: